Nutrition during Lent. What is not possible and what is possible? Easter fast: calendar, do's and don'ts

 20. Any berries

 Vegetables and mushrooms can be boiled, stewed, baked without adding butter.
-Great amount salads and snacks will come from vegetables.
-Fruits can be eaten fresh, or baked, make salads.
-Addendum vegetable oil allowed only on Saturday, Sunday and holidays.
+Great amount salads and snacks will be made from vegetables.
+Fruits can be eaten fresh, or baked, or made into salads.
+Addition vegetable oil allowed only on Saturday, Sunday and holidays.

-In the post you can eat any cereals and cereals:
+During Lent you can eat any cereals and porridges:

 1. Buckwheat